Skip to content

 else:

-# otherwise, continue using type_response1
+# otherwise continue to use type_response1

 type_response = type_response1

-# build the response to send
+# build the response to be sent

 response_builder = config['mvc']['responses'][type_response]